wwdok/Quick-Python-Print/README.md

 * Press `Ctrl+Shift+/` will comment out all print statement in current python file.
 * Press `Ctrl+Shift+R` will delete all print statements in current python file.
 * Allow user to define customized prefix and suffix of print content flexibly in extension settings.
+* Able to output colored text in terminal by using python built-in package: `termcolor`.

 ## Motivation

 When i am learning deep learning model, i often want to know how the tensor shape changes along the way, i think this will help me understand how the deep learning model works.
 Take pytorh for example, these operations `view，slice，concat，permute，conv，linear etc` all will change the tensor shape.
 Fortunately, many deep learning framework all have `.shape` attribute of tensor(as far as i know, there are pytorch, numpy, tensorflow, paddlepaddle, oneflow), so this makes the extension be useful for different deep learning framework users.

 ## Installation

-This extension is available in the Visual Studio Code Extension Marketplace, you can search "Quick-Python-Print" and install it.
+Before installation, make sure your vscode version ≥ 1.63.0 This extension is available in the Visual Studio Code Extension Marketplace, you can search "Quick-Python-Print" and install it.

 ## How to use

 Introduction video: [Bilibili](https://www.bilibili.com/video/BV1hY411V7bi) | [Youtube](https://www.youtube.com/watch?v=w5cd_8lzylA)

-This extension only activates within .py files
+This extension only activates within `.py` and `.ipynb` files

 ### Keyboard Shortcut
 For Mac user, the `Ctrl` should be `Cmd`.